bubdm/Dynamic_Data_Table/README.md

 ```
 The inteface is now completed . moving on to next step.
 ### 3- Adding some customized attributes
-There is some customized attribute which will be needed after for customizing the way a field is shown in table. add these codes in a file in your attribute folders.
+Here is some customized attribute which will be needed after for customizing the way a field is shown in table. add these codes in a file in your attribute folders.
 ```
     public class HideInDataTableAttribute:Attribute
     {